 DBVI has designated staff to consult with transportation departments regarding transit studies, bicycle access, bus programming and staff meetings.

-DBVI attends Transportation For All and Public Notice meetings issued by DOT.
+DBVI attends Transportation For All and Public Notice meetings issued by DOT.*DBVI has a representative on the Statewide Independent Living Council (SILC) where transportation and other employment and independent living challenges for persons with disabilities are part of the State Plan for Independent Living (SPIL) goals and priorities*

 Objective: DBVI will work with Maine’s Section 121 VR Grant – Wabanaki Vocational Rehabilitation to identify and increased number of individuals eligible to be served by both programs.